BobD/kabem/README.md

 ###Why BEM?

 BEM stands for Block Element Modifier and was originally thought up by the people of <a href="http://yandex.ru/">Yandex</a>.
-BEM is no more then a simple CSS class naming convention which gives them purpose and meaning to other developers, ideal for teams.
+BEM is no more then a simple CSS class naming convention which gives them purpose and meaning to other developers.
+Ideal for teams.
 In short the benefits are:

 * See a BEM classname in your CSS and know where to use it in your HTML
 * See a BEM classname in your HTML and know where to find it in your CSS files
 * See a BEM classname and know which purpose it has

 BEM is no golden highway to utter development bliss of course.
-It's (long) classnames help in understanding your CSS, but it will also bloat your HTML a bit.
+It's (long) classnames help in understanding your CSS, but it will also bloat your HTML.
 It's single classname approach can prevent CSS specifity hell and helps with an OOCSS approach, but also ignores the useful cascading nature of C(cascading)SS.
-Luckily (ka)BEM is pretty flexible and does not prevent you from using it in the way you want.
+Luckily kaBEM nor BEM prevent you from using it in the way you want.

 For some more BEM reading: